Matt-Gallery/my-game-plpak/Plpak Proposal.md

             * Subtracting 3 points from the player who got rid of all their cards second
             * Subtracting 1 points from the player who got rid of all their cards third

 * The game ends after all 20 hands have been played.
 The winner is the the player with the fewest points

 ## User Stories

 ### MVP Goals
-- As a player, I want to be able to play a game consisting of hands 1 - 4 of Plpak (`tricks`, `hearts`, `queens`, `king of hearts`)
+- As a player, I want to be able to play a game consisting of the 1st hand of Plpak (`tricks`), played for 4 hands
 - As a player, I want to a playing area to be displayed in the center of the screen where the cards that are played in each round of play are rendered
 - As a player, I want the first dealer to be selected randomly from the 4 players.
 - As a player, I want each hand of the game to start with each player having 8 randomly dealt cards between 7 - A.  The human players cards are rendered face up at the bottom of the screen and the 3 computer players hands are rendered face down, 1 hand on each of the other 3 sides of the screen.
-- As a player, I want game play to follow the correct sequence for hands 1 - 4:
+- As a player, I want game play to follow the correct sequence for each hand:
-    - the first dealer deals 4 hands and then each subsequent player to the left becomes the dealer and deals 4 hands.
+    - the first dealer deals 1 hand and then each subsequent player to the left becomes the dealer and deals 1 hand.
-    - Once all 16 hands have been dealt the game ends.
+    - Once all 4 hands have been dealt the game ends.
-- As a player, I want each player to play in the correct order for hands 1 - 4:
+- As a player, I want each player to play in the correct order:
     - the player to the left of the dealer starts each hand
     - after the first round of play in each hand the player who took the previous `trick` leads off the next round of play
     - Play continues until all cards have been played